I am a communications consultant, content strategist and writer. In July 2013, I launched my own consulting business.

-Most recently, I was on the editorial team for Searchlight South Asia, a dedicated monthly newsletter for the Rockefeller Foundation on urban poverty trends in Bangladesh, India, Nepal and Pakistan.
+Until April 2013, I was on the editorial team for Searchlight South Asia, a dedicated monthly newsletter for The Rockefeller Foundation on urban poverty trends in Bangladesh, India, Nepal and Pakistan.
 I also did extensive research on the scale-up of social enterprises in India, technological innovations for development, formal and informal systems in emerging megacities, and the social impact of the global BPO industry.

 For any writer, feedback is so important.
 Please feel free to share your thoughts, comments and ideas.
 Happy Reading!